camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 ---

 A Business Rule Task is used to synchronously execute one or more rules.
+It is also possible to call Java code or providing a work item for an external worker to complete asynchronously or invoking a logic which is implemented in form of webservices.

 {{< bpmn-symbol type="business-rule-task" >}}